jmwoloso/pychattr/README.md

 # Python Requirements

 The following python package versions were installed when I created this library, so your mileage may vary when attempting to use differing versions.
+My versions are in parentheses.

 ```
-Cython>=0.28.2

-pandas>=0.23.3

-matplotlib>=2.2.2

-rpy>=2.9.4
+Cython (0.28.2)

+numpy (1.14.5)

+pandas (0.23.3)

+matplotlib (2.2.2)

+rpy2 (2.9.4)
 ```

 # Additional Items of Note